The MneExperiment Pipeline

 sessions = 'words'

-The final step to locating the files is providing the root
+The final step to locating the files is providing the {root} location when initializing that subclass, for example:

-If the files are in the right order, the pipeline will determine the subject names based on the names of the folders inside the M/EEG directory.
-Only names matching a specific expression will be considered, for example “R” followed by 3 digits.
-This expression can be customized in MneExperiment.subject_re
+The pipeline will then determine the subject names based on the names of the folders inside the M/EEG directory.
+Only names matching a specific expression will be considered, for example “S” followed by 3 or more digits.
+This expression can be customized in MneExperiment.subject_re.

-If that all works, and assuming the first subject is named “R0001”, the pipeline will look for data at the following locations:
+Assuming a subject is named “S001”, the pipeline will look for data at the following locations:

 The raw data file at